Sentiment-Aware Stock Price Prediction with Transformer and LLM-Generated Formulaic Alpha: Results

 \section{Results}

 Table~\ref{tab: alphas of five companies} shows the LLM-generated formulaic alphas for all the five companies.
 Table~\ref{tab: sentiment_comparison} demonstrates the Transformer performance with and without sentiment scores as input.
-Figure~\ref{fig: llm reasoning process} shows the reasoning process of the LLM to generate the formulaic alphas for Toyota.
+Figure~\ref{fig: llm_reasoning_process} shows the reasoning process of the LLM to generate the formulaic alphas for Toyota.
 Table~\ref{tab:mse_comparison} shows the prediction performance in terms of MSE for all companies using the formulaic alphas in Table~\ref{tab: alphas of five companies}.
-Figure~\ref{fig:model_comparison} visualizes the prediction performances of all models for HSBC stock prediction.
-Based on the figures, it is obvious that all models can capture the stock movement accurately when using the LLM-generated features as input.
+Figure~\ref{fig:model_comparison} visualizes the prediction performances of some models for HSBC stock prediction.
+Based on the figures, the models are able to capture stock price movements when LLM-generated features are used as inputs.
 More details of the results will be illustrated in the subsequent subsections.